MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

 1. Select **OK**.
 You should now see the name of your B2C application appear in the list.
 1. Select **Save** to save your changes.

-The optional field **Login custom domain** should be used only if setting up a custom domain for the Azure AD B2C tenant.
-See additional details and considerations for the 'Login custom domain' usage in the "Additional B2C information" section below.
+The optional **Login custom domain** field should only be used if you are setting up a custom domain for the Azure AD B2C tenant.
+For additional details and considerations regarding the usage of the **Login custom domain** field, see [Additional B2C information](#additional-B2C-information) below.

 ### Associate the B2C application to your site and channel